-HSA?s will allow you to retain all of your funds each year-even if you don?t use them.
-An FSA may allow for a rollover of up to \$500, but only if your company agrees to it and anything over the \$500 will go back to the company?s coffers.
-The HSA?s ability to contribute and not use each year make this a great new tool workers have to utilize in their financial plans.
-The HSA allows employees to retain their funds long after their employment.
-When a worker starts Medicare they can no longer contribute to an HSA-the key word here is start Medicare not reach 65.
-Medicare can be delayed if you?re still covered under an employer plan, but one should be familiar with the system and potential penalties if not done properly.
-Once on Medicare you can use your HSA to pay premiums, meet deductibles and cover other qualified medical expenses.
+- HSA?s will allow you to retain all of your funds in the account each year-even if you don?t use them. - An FSA may allow for a rollover of unused funds of up to \$500, but only if your company agrees to it and anything remaining over the \$500 will go back to the company?s coffers. - The HSA?s ability to make tax free contributions, allow the funds to grow tax free year after year and then make tax free withdrawals when used for medical expenses make this a great tool to utilize as part of diversifying the type of accounts in your financial plan. - The HSA also allows employees to retain their funds long after their employment. - Contributions to an HSA should stop permanently 6 months prior to starting Medicare.
+Medicare enrollment can be delayed past 65 if you?re still covered under an employer plan, but one should be familiar with the system and potential penalties if not enrolled properly and on time. - Once on Medicare you can use your HSA to pay premiums, meet deductibles and cover other qualified medical expenses.